-ii PHIL 270 Ethics and the Environment (pending)
+ii PHIL 270 Ethics and the Environment

-Applies ethical theory to environmental issues, including resource depletion, animal rights, biotic endangerment, environmental degradation, climate changand environmental justice.
-Considers arguments by which human-caused environmental destruction is intrinsically wrong, wrong independently of hun interests and purposes, and arguments for environmental policies by which th following are granted rights, interests, or inherent value: non-human animals, living things, all natural things, biotic communities, and ecosystems.
-Also considers arguments that environmental policies cannot be applied globally without injustice to humans, including poor and indigenous peoples.
+Applies ethical theory to environmental issues, including resource depletion, an rights, biotic endangerment, environmental degradation, climate change, and environmental justice.
+Considers arguments by which human-caused environm destruction is intrinsically wrong, wrong independently of human interests and purposes, and arguments for environmental policies by which the following are granted rights, interests, or inherent value: non-human animals, all living things natural things, biotic communities, and ecosystems.
+Also considers arguments a environmental policies cannot be applied globally without injustice to humans, including poor and indigenous peoples.

-Rationale: This course will be an option in the new Ethics and Values categor the revised major.
-This course will be open to all undergraduate IUP students iii PHIL 340 Ethical Theory iv PHIL 380 The Human Experience of Time
+Rationale: This course will be an option in the new Ethics and Values category the revised major.
+This course will be open to all undergraduate IUP students.

+iii PHIL 320 Ethical Theory